xalaentrpise/AuthenticationService/replit.md

 - July 08, 2025: Updated landing page with categorized provider demo
 - July 08, 2025: Comprehensive test suite for all 11 authentication providers
 - July 08, 2025: Enhanced UI with provider categories and interactive demos
+- July 08, 2025: Created comprehensive README with full documentation:
+  * Complete installation and configuration guide
+  * Detailed examples for all 10+ authentication providers
+  * RBAC configuration and middleware integration
+  * Security guidelines and compliance information
+  * API reference and testing documentation
 ```

 ## User Preferences